Notes from the Trail

-The weather prediction for Estes Park was for sun on this first day of winter, the shortest day of the year, but a blanket of clouds hung low on the mountain peaks as we began our trek up the Flattop Mtn trail from Bear Lake.
+The weather prediction for Estes Park was for sun on this first day of winter, the shortest day of the year, but a blanket of clouds hung low on the mountain peaks as we began our trek up the Flattop Mtn trail from Bear Lake on our way toward Odessa Lake.
 The trail was mostly packed, but there was enough soft snow that we decided to put the snowshoes on early, we knew we would eventually.
 Morning sun filtered through the trees and the temperature was moderate.

 0 Comments